184.108.40.206 Unemployment non-payment periods

 Classes of persons specified by legislative instrument

-The Social Security (Administration) (Ending Unemployment Non-payment Periods - Classes of Persons) (DEEWR) Specification 2009 (No. 1) outlines the 'classes of persons' who can have an unemployment non-payment period ended if serving that non-payment period would result in severe financial hardship.
+The Social Security (Administration) (Ending Unemployment Non-payment Periods - Classes of Persons) Specification 2021 outlines the 'classes of persons' who can have an unemployment non-payment period ended if serving that non-payment period would result in severe financial hardship.
 These are persons who:

-- have a recognised cognitive, neurological, psychiatric or psychological impairment or mental illness, and
+- have a recognised cognitive, neurological, psychiatric or psychological impairment or mental illness

 - do not have access to safe, secure and adequate housing, or are using emergency accommodation or a refuge.